tmobile/magentaA11y/_checklist-web/main.md

 ### Name
 - Typically doesn't have a name other than its role.
+- If a page has multiple `<main>` landmarks, then each should have a unique programmatic label.
+  - Use `aria-label="Content name"` when there is not a visible content label.
+  - `aria-labelledby="content-id"` can be used when the content label is a visible heading or existing page text.

 ### Role

 - Identifies itself as a main landmark
 - If a non-semantic element must be used (like a `<div>`) use `role="main"`.

 ### Group

 - must contain the main content of the page.
+- Ideally appears only once per Web page.

 ### Focus